MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/tutorial-windows-iot-manufacturing.md

 ---
-title: "Tutorial: Manufacture and deploy Windows IoT Enterprise"
+title: Manufacture and deploy Windows IoT Enterprise
 description: This Manufacturing Guide consists of a series of steps that walk through how to build, set up, and commercialize your Windows IoT Enterprise devices.
 author: asergaz
 ms.author: sergaz